Natural Health Tip – Sweet Health

 Instead we need a protein balanced, low carbohydrate way to enjoy sweets without the traditional health drawback.
 One way is with the blackberry cobbler recipe below.
 This is a way to enjoy a treat and be healthier at the same time.

 We use quinoa flour to fortify the protein balance.
 Simply buy bulk quinoa in a health food store.
 Throw it in a blender.
 Grind into powder.
-Pie is not so unhealthy when prepared in this way because its not overloaded with sugar and white refined flower.
+Pie is not so unhealthy when prepared in this way because it’s not overloaded with sugar and white refined flour.

 An even better way to gain health benefits from this treat is to have a nice piece of this cobbler instead of dinner.

-If you use half quinoa powder and half rice or tapioca powder for the crust and stevia (go to www.stevia.net) as a sweetener, you have a delicious, protein balanced, low calorie meal.
+If you use half quinoa powder and half rice or tapioca powder for the crust and stevia as a sweetener, you have a delicious, protein balanced, low calorie treat.
+Later there is a link to more details on stevia.

 Take fresh cleaned blackberries and add just a bit of stevia (which sweetens yet does not raise the blood sugar level).
 If stevia is not available use organic brown sugar, just enough to make the taste enjoyable.
 You can squeeze in a bit of lime.